Pranjal-88/Autocommit-CLI/Readme.md

 ```

 ### **2️⃣ Set Up Google Gemini API Key**
 AutoCommit-CLI requires a Google Gemini API key.
-Get yours from [Google AI Studio](https://aistudio.google.com/) and store it in a `.env` file in your project:
+Get your key from [Google AI Studio](https://aistudio.google.com/) and store it in a `.env` file in your project:
 ```ini
 GEMINI_API_KEY="your_api_key_here"
 ```